What is a Forward Stocking Location (FSL)?

 Disruptions: FSLs act as buffers against supply chain disruptions, such as component shortages or transportation delays.

-Geopolitical Factors: FSLs help mitigate the impact of geopolitical events, such as trade wars or tariffs, by providing alternative sources of supply.
+Geopolitical Factors: FSLs help mitigate the impact of geopolitical events, such as trade wars or tariffs, by providing alternative sources of supply

 Centralized and Decentralized Warehousing: A FSL Comparison